jacobkap/crimebythenumbers/docs/intro-to-r.md

 ```
 setwd("C:/Users/user/Dropbox/R_project/R4crim/data")
 ```
-Note that for all platforms, Windows, Macs, and Linux, the working directory only uses forward slashes.
-So Windows users be careful.
-Most Windows applications use backslashes, but in an effort to make R scripts work across all platforms, R requires forward slashes.

 If you do not know how to write your working directory, here comes R Studio to the rescue.
 In R Studio click Session -> Set Working Directory -> Choose Directory.
 Then click through to navigate to the working directory that you want to use.
 When you find it click "Select Folder".
 Then look over at the console.
 R Studio will construct the right `setwd()` syntax for you.
-Copy and paste that into your script for use later.
+Copy and paste that into your R script for use later.
 No need to have to click through the Session menu again now that you have your `setwd()` set up.

 ![](images/working_directory.PNG)